ohell/PassFriend/Illustration.md

 3. If an interloper tries to deduce the master passphrase by impersonating a server, the challenges will be declined because checksum of index list will not match
-4. Response construction utilises interlace operation to combine three strings as countermeasure against attempts to infer portions of the master passphrase via rainbow tables
+4. Response construction utilises interlace operation to combine three strings as countermeasure against attempts to infer portions of the master passphrase via related-key attacks.
+Appended checksum for the challenge string ensures response tokens are different even for identical sampled subsequences.
 5. If a service gets compromised and credentials are leaked, the user’s credentials are compromised only on that service.
 Other services are not affected because the same challenge from different services authenticates with different responses.
 6. The protocol mandates interactive clients implementation to support two modes of operation, trusted and untrusted: